 It might.
 You can reapply for benefits at any time, even if you have asked for a Hearing.
-You should reapply if:

-You think DSHS was correct to deny you.
+- You think DSHS was correct to deny you.
 Your situation has since changed.

-When you first contact the AHC, ask
+When you first contact the AHC, ask:

-What it needs to say to prove it.
+- What it needs to say to prove it.

 Call the AHC.
 Ask for an appointment to look at your file and discuss your case.
 Get copies of all medical reports and other documents in your file DSHS used or created in making and explaining its decision.

 Ask the AHC to explain anything about DSHS's decision you do not understand.
 Ask what evidence would change DSHS' decision.
 If you get that evidence, DSHS may change its decision without a hearing.

-If you cannot reach or believe the AHC is unreasonable, ask to speak to the supervisor or office administrator.
+If you cannot reach the AHC, or you believe the AHC is unreasonable, ask to speak to the supervisor or office administrator.

-DSHS uses an eight-step "Progressive Evaluation Process" (PEP) form following WAC rules.
+DSHS uses an eight-step "Progressive Evaluation Process" (PEP) form.
 You must figure out what parts of the evaluations and step of the PEP show DSHS's reason for denying or ending your eligibility for HEN.

-*Learn more about how DSHS incapacity specialists use the PEP.
+- Learn more about how DSHS incapacity specialists use the PEP.
 Look at their Social Services Manual.

-If you have a regular treating doctor, psychologist, nurse practitioner, or mental health worker, they may be able to provide the proof DSHS says it needs.
+If you have a regular treating doctor, psychologist, nurse practitioner, or mental health worker, they may be able to give the proof DSHS says it needs.

-The DSHS evaluation forms a doctor filled out mention medical problems outside that doctor's expertise, or recommend more evaluations that DSHS did not get.
+- The DSHS evaluation forms a doctor filled out mention medical problems outside that doctor's expertise, or recommend more evaluations that DSHS did not get.

-You have other reason to believe the doctors who did DSHS reports did not completely evaluate your medical condition or fill out the form completely.
+- You have other reason to believe the doctors who did DSHS reports did not completely evaluate your medical condition or fill out the form completely.
 (Examples: They did not put how long they expect you to be unable to work.
 They left out medical conditions.)

 DSHS says there is no objective medical evidence supporting what a doctor has said about your condition, or how it keeps you from working.
 Ask them to follow up with the doctor or tell you what testing you need.
-If you need further tests, ask DSHS to pay for them.

 Call the OAH.
-(The number is on your Hearing Notice.)
+(The phone number is on your Hearing Notice.)
 Ask for a pre-hearing conference where you can ask the ALJ to order DSHS to pay for another evaluation.